fjwright/Run-REDUCE/README.md

 * Add Help menu items that open the REDUCE Web Site and SourceForge Project Site in the default browser.

+### Version 1.6

+* Use WebView to display REDUCE output, and update instructions and batch files for running Run-REDUCE-FX accordingly.
+* Set the default Session Log filename to `session.log`.
+* Turning bold prompts on and off now works retrospectively.
+* Turning I/O colouring on and off now works retrospectively (as far as possible).

 ### Updates since last release

-* Use WebView to display REDUCE output, and update instructions and batch files for running Run-REDUCE-FX as necessary.
-* Turning bold prompts on and off now works retrospectively.
-* Set the default Session Log filename to `session.log`.
-* Turning I/O colouring off now works retrospectively.